The IVF Timeline: How Long Does it Take?

 Advertisement – Making Genes come True

-IVF Cycle with Fresh Embryo Transfer Timeline
+IVF Cycle With Fresh Embryo Transfer Timeline

 Explore our interactive IVF Timeline Calendar and details below for more information.

-Phase 1: Ovarian Stimulation | From Day 1 to Day 9 – 11
+Phase 1: Ovarian Stimulation | From Day 1 to Day 9–11

-The first phase of the IVF Timeline is ovarian stimulation, which lasts approximately 10-12 days.
-The first day of medicated ovarian stimulation is considered “Day 1” of IVF but usually takes place on days 2-5 of a woman’s natural menstrual cycle.
+The first day of medicated ovarian stimulation is considered “Day 1” of IVF, but it usually takes place on days 2–5 of a woman’s natural menstrual cycle.
 The exact timeline may vary depending on individual circumstances.

 • FSH (and LH)